gokulak86/ansible_study/README.md

 changed: [localhost]

 TASK [include_role : {{  role_name_var }}] ***********************************************************
-skipping: [localhost] => (item=role2)    # Here it is interesting, it is due to tags: always inside include_role.
-Due to always include_role block is called.
-But none of the tasks inside included roles are executed since they dont have the passed tag --tags=task_role1
+skipping: [localhost] => (item=role2)

+The above skipping log is interesting, it is due to tags: always inside include_role (refer code below).
+Due to tags:always include_role task is called always.
+But none of the tasks inside included roles are executed since they dont have the passed tag --tags=task_role1.
+Tasks tagged with tags:always is always executed irrespective of any tags passed while invoking ansible

      - include_role: